aheil/cse-theme/README.md

 The color themes reside in `/assets/css/themes/`.
 To change the theme, go to `_config.yml` and change the `cssTheme` variable.
 The color theme of the page is separate from the color theme of the code snippets: these themes reside in `/assets/css/themes/code`.
 Change `cssCodeTheme` in `_config.yml` if you want to switch to another code highlighter.
 Code highlighter CSS files have to be compatible with [pygments](https://github.com/pygments/pygments).

+## Developing the theme further

+Clone this repository and in the root folder run `bundle exec jekyll serve --watch`.

 ## Notes

 GitHub Pages does not run the latest Jekyll version, make sure to check the right Jekyll version when looking at the documentation.
 GitHub's Jekyll version can be found [here](https://pages.github.com/versions/).
 For example, the very useful `sort_by` is a Jekyll 4 feature.